praneethtota/Adaptive-Utility-Agent/whitepaper_v04.md

 ```
 Trait               Initial    After C1    After C2    After C3
 ──────────────────  ───────    ────────    ────────    ────────
-curiosity           0.600      0.630       0.660       0.690   ↑
+curiosity           0.600      0.600       0.630       0.660   ↑
-creativity          0.400      0.420       0.440       0.460   ↑
+creativity          0.400      0.400       0.420       0.440   ↑
 analytical_rigor    0.600      0.600       0.600       0.600   →
 caution             0.500      0.500       0.500       0.500   →
 assertiveness       0.500      0.500       0.500       0.500   →
 conciseness         0.500      0.500       0.500       0.500   →
 ```

-Curiosity and creativity grew monotonically because: (a) utility was improving each cycle, and (b) contradiction rate was falling toward zero — both conditions that trigger the `increase(curiosity) / increase(creativity)` evolution logic.
-Caution did not spike because the contradiction rate never exceeded the 0.2 threshold with sufficient severity to trigger the caution-boost branch.
-This is the correct behavior — a single seeded contradiction in a 24-interaction run should not make the agent permanently more cautious.

-Traits that were stable (caution, assertiveness, analytical_rigor, conciseness) confirm the stability safeguards are working: trait bounds and drift rate caps prevent changes that aren't clearly earned by the data.
+Curiosity and creativity are stable through cycle 1 (the contradiction run dampens the improving-utility signal), then grow in cycles 2 and 3 as utility trend turns positive and contradiction rate falls to zero.
+This is more realistic behavior than v0.3 — the single contradiction in cycle 1 correctly delays but does not prevent the curiosity/creativity growth.
+Caution remained stable because the contradiction rate (1/8 = 12.5%) stayed below the 0.2 threshold required to trigger a caution boost.
+Traits that were stable confirm the drift rate caps and field bounds are working: no change is applied that isn't earned by sustained data.

 ---